floweredscarf/su25/labs/lab17/index.md

 their neighbors.
 This may seem like the most straightforward approach: aren't the adjacency list and adjacency matrix roundabout in comparison?

-Discuss with your partner reasons for why the adjacency list or adjacency matrix might be preferred for a graph.
+Discuss with someone in your lab reasons for why the adjacency list or adjacency matrix might be preferred for a graph.
+Consider the runtime of our desired graph operations.

 Additionally, we could also represent a tree using an adjacency matrix or list.
-Discuss with your partner reasons for why an adjacency list or adjacency matrix might not be preferred for a tree.
+Discuss why an adjacency list or adjacency matrix might not be preferred for a tree.

 Now, which is generally more efficient: an adjacency matrix or an array of adjacency lists?